The following courses are offered by the Faculty of Medicine.

 Course Component: Lecture

-EPI 5183 Approaches to Community/Public Health Program Evaluation (3 units)
+EPI 5183 Approaches to Community Public Health Program Evaluation (3 units)

 Critical review and practical application, in collaboration with a health care community partner, of approaches to community and public health program evaluation.
 Community partners include representatives of the community agencies whose mandate or remit includes evaluation of their community/public health program(s).
-Evaluation based on student's ability to (a) identify most appropriate approaches to evaluation, (b) critically review strengths and limitations of chosen approaches , (c) apply the selected approach appropriately to examine and quantify impact of the program(s).
+On course completion, students should be able to (a) identify most appropriate approaches to evaluation, (b) critically review strengths and limitations of chosen approaches, (c) apply the selected approach appropriately to examine and quantify impact of the program(s), (d)critically evaluate existing evaluations and identify strengths and limitations.

 Course Component: Lecture